ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 [On-premises]{: tag-red}

 The SPP helps you to manage CPU cores only.
-Pricing for memory and storage is similar to {{site.data.keyword.powerSys_notm}} on cloud.
+Pricing for memory and storage is similar to {{site.data.keyword.powerSys_notm}}.
 In IBM {{site.data.keyword.powerSys_notm}} Private Cloud, SPP can have the entitled capacity and virtual capacity ratio upto 1:20.
 Hence, the operating system license charges are calculated differently.

-When you use SPP in a private cloud, you pay for the following items:
+When you use SPP in IBM {{site.data.keyword.powerSys_notm}} Private Cloud, you pay for the following items:

 * The maximum capacity of the SPP reserved cores that use the shared capped part number.
 * The entitled capacity of the shared capped or uncapped part numbers when virtual server instance cores are deployed into the SPP.
 This amount is variable and depends on the entitled capacity.